Stock Market Prediction via Deep Learning Techniques: A Survey: Stock market prediction in machine learning

-For exploiting the information underlying in industrial relations, some models integrate knowledge graphs with CNN to improve model performance.
-Deng et al. \cite{deng2019knowledge} proposed a Knowledge-Driven Temporal Convolutional Network (KDTCN) for making interpretable stock predictions where the Open IE \cite{etzioni2008open} is used to extract events linked to the knowledge graph.
-Classic one-dimension convolutional layer has the problem of data leakage where the data on time $t$ may be convoluted from time $t-1$ and $t+1$.
-TCN overcomes this problem by using causal convolution where the data on time $t$ is convoluted with elements on time $t$ and earlier from the previous layer.
-The KDTCN model performs well in explaining the abrupt price changes due to the convolutional layer extracting significant features in the price time series.
+To fully utilize the information contained within industrial relations, some models have integrated knowledge graphs with CNNs in order to enhance their performance.
+One such model is the Knowledge-Driven Temporal Convolutional Network (KDTCN) proposed by Deng et al. \cite{deng2019knowledge}.
+This model utilizes the Open IE \cite{etzioni2008open} to extract events related to the knowledge graph and make interpretable stock predictions.
+A common issue with traditional one-dimensional convolutional layers is data leakage, where information from time $t-1$ and $t+1$ could influence the data at time $t$.
+To address this issue, the KDTCN model employs causal convolution, which only used information from the current and previous time steps in the previous layer.
+The KDTCN model has been shown to be effective in explaining abrupt price changes by extracting significant features in the price time series \cite{deng2019knowledge}.